Skip to main content

 Let's go back to our example.
 Our first page is called "Introduction", our second page will be called "Selected mountain biking", our third page will be called "Selected hiking".

-If I want to send participants to a specific page based on their answers, you can click "Skip logic" to do so.
+If I want to send participants to a specific page based on their answers, you can click "Logic" to do so.

 Once you select the Skip logic button, a popup will appear.
 It's important to note that you can only apply skip logic for multi select, single select and rating scale questions.